taocpp/taopq/README.md

 ## Preface

-The Art of C++ / Postgres is a light-weight library for accessing a PostgreSQL database with a modern C++11 interface.
+The Art of C++ / PostgreSQL is a light-weight library for accessing a PostgreSQL database with a modern C++11 interface.

 ## Example